-The consolidated financial statements for the year ended December 31, 2021, have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements for the period ended December 31, 2022, have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The consolidated financial statements have been approved for issue by the Board of Trustees of the Trust on April 1, 2022.
+These consolidated financial statements have been approved for issue by the Board of Trustees of the Trust on March 27, 2023.

-The consolidated financial statements have been prepared considering the impact that the spread of COVID-19 has and continues to have on local, national and worldwide economies.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
+These consolidated financial statements have been prepared considering the impact of the ongoing COVID-19 pandemic on local, national, and worldwide economies.
 Canadian and global stock markets have also experienced great volatility.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
 The Trust has considered the negative economic outlook and cash flow difficulties that may be experienced as a result of this virus, on its suppliers and lenders.
-Despite the impact of the COVID-19 pandemic, the Trust has used the best information available as at December 31, 2021, in determining its estimates and the assumptions that affect the carrying amounts of assets and liabilities, and earnings for the year.
+Despite the impact of the ongoing COVID-19 pandemic, the Trust has used the best information available as at December 31, 2022, in determining its estimates and the assumptions that affect the carrying amounts of assets and liabilities, and earnings for the year.
 Actual results could differ from those estimates.